top of page

 “We will when the lights go away,” I said.

-We had become lost from the other villagers and from Mother.
+We had become lost from the other villagers and Mother.
 We had never been in the forest by ourselves.
 It was not proper for young women to leave their village.

 “We shall return for her,” I said.
 “If we cannot find her, we will lead ourselves to Anwyndshire.”